ED arrests TN Minister Senthil Balaji under anti-money laundering act | Law-Order

 - India

+TV visuals showed Balaji being uneasy while being brought to the Government Medical College, Omandurar Government Estate in the city.

 ''He is in the ICU.
-He was in an unconscious state and did not respond when he called him by his name.
-He is under observation... there is a swelling near his ear, doctors say there is variation in his ECG (electrocardiogram)... these are symptoms of torture,'' Babu told reporters.
+He was in an unconscious state and did not respond when we called him by his name.
+He is under observation...there is a swelling near his ear.
+Doctors say there is variation in his ECG (electrocardiogram)... these are symptoms of torture,'' Babu told reporters.

-TN minister Udhayanidhi Stalin was among the cabinet ministers who visited the hospital.
+Youth Welfare and Sports Development Minister Udhayanidhi Stalin was among the cabinet ministers who visited the hospital.
 Meanwhile, central paramilitary personnel were posted at the hospital.
+Security was also beefed up in Karur.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)